 Lay your panels on the ground and check if all attachments are there.
-Doing so, you can connect the panels in your desired orientation, parallel, or series connections.
-You can gather your solar panels in the exact position you planned and make sure that everything works before putting them on your roof.
+By doing so, you can connect the panels in your desired orientation, parallel, or series connections.
+You can gather your solar panels in the exact position you planned and ensure everything works before putting them on your roof.

 You should be familiar with wiring options for your solar modules, parallel or series, and the resulting voltage from such connections.
 This is important to note as some connection combinations have a bearing on the solar panels’ rated output.

 Make one final system check.
 You also want to have all your tool ready and your equipment organized in the best possible manner to have a smooth installation process.

 Push through your cables into the cabin and run them until your solar controller.
 Ensure you have a reasonable length on the roof to reach your solar panels’ position without tensioning the cable.

 Use 3M mouldable putty to fill in the grommet to waterproof and make the cabin leakproof.

 Step 6 – Connect and mount the panels outside.

 It is recommended to add an insulation layer to prevent the solar panels from overheating.
 Flexible panels suffer from this handicap and need to be prevented from doing so as they experience a drop in efficiency and performance.
 If this looks too complicated for you, you can still fix your flexible solar panels directly to your van’s roof.
 If doing so, expect a slight drop in performance because of heat.